Deeppcodes/Deeppcodes/README.md

-Welcome to my corner of GitHub!
+# Welcome to my corner of GitHub!

-About Me:
-I'm a University of Waterloo CS undergrad, trying to solve the mysteries of code one bug at a time.
+I'm a Computer Science undergrad at the University of Waterloo, on a mission to untangle code (and occasionally create new knots).
-Passionate about coding, AI, and building things that make the world a bit more interesting.
+I’m passionate about AI, web development, and building projects that make life a little more clever and a lot more fun.

 ## 🌐 Socials: